taocao/second-brain-ai-assistant-course/apps/second-brain-online/README.md

 # ⚡️ Running the Code for Each Module

+**NOTE:** To run this module, you must first go through the steps from the [Offline ML Pipelines](../second-brain-offline) part of the course.

 To simulate the course modules, we split the CLI commands and offline ML pipelines you must run per module so you know exactly where you are in the course.

 ## Module 6: Running the RAG Agentic App and LLMOps Layer